Surybk143/Edubridge/ReadMe.md

-# Edubridge;
+# EduBridge Learning;
-This repository contains projects which were created at the time of learning Data Analytics course from EduBridge.
+This repository contains projects which were created at the time of learning Data Analytics from EduBridge Learning:

-# Data Analytic Tools Learned From Edubridge India During Training;
-a.Python
-b.Mongodb
-c.MySql
-d.R programming
-e.SAS
-f.Tableau

-# Projects Which I Have done during Training at Edubridge India;
 a.Sales Data Analysis using Python libraries Numpy,Pandas,Matplotlib,Seaborn by Python. b.Creating the Sales Dashboard in Excel And Tableau. c.Regression Analysis(Simple & Multiple) of (Height & Weight) and (Heart Disease) in Excel.